cosmos/interchain-attestation/sidecar/README.md

-# Prover Sidecar
+# Attestation Sidecar

-The prover sidecar is a service that runs alongside a chain with pessimistic-validation and pulls in information that the validator can use to update the pessimistic light client (with ABCI++).
+The attestation sidecar is a process that runs alongside a chain with Interchain Attestation and pulls in information that the validator can use to update the attestation light client (with ABCI++).

-TODO: Add more information on how the prover sidecar works and what it does.
+TODO: Add more information about the sidecar

 ## Install